fare/asdf/doc/best_practices.md

 in each file that needs a non-standard readtable, and/or use an `:around-compile` hook to automatically bind it around every file in a module or system.

+See the syntax-control document (in the syntax-control branch if it wasn't merged yet).

+### <a name="using_asdf_internals"></a>Using ASDF Internals

+At times, you will have to use some ASDF internals to get your software to work.
+When this happens, follow these rules to minimize the breakage associated to bitrot:

+  * You MUST use the `asdf::` package prefix rather than `asdf/foo:` to name the symbols internal to ASDF.
+    Indeed, from one version of ASDF to the next, which internal package a symbol will reside in may change;
+    for instance `asdf/find-system:primary-system-name` recently became
+    `asdf/system:primary-system-name`
+    (it is still present, not exported, in the former system);
+    but it is always present (though not currently exported) in package `asdf`.

+  * When you use internals, you MUST notify the ASDF maintainers, and request that they either export the symbol and support the API, or offer an alternative API more to their liking for the same functionality.
+    Otherwise, they will be justified in modifying internals that no one is supposed to use, and they will blame you when they later change or remove these internals and your software breaks.

+Note that the latter point is true of all software, not just ASDF.